of the Maliakkal Family

 Before leaving Chayal (Nilakkal), the Apostle Thomas ordained and gave the authority to Maliakkal Thoma to ordain other priests.
 Maliakkal Thoma decided to settle in Chayal (Nilakkal) and planned to spread the ‘Good News’ to those whom he had contacted.
 Many accepted the newly found faith.
 He got married and had a son and named Thoma l (after Apostle Thomas).
 He trained his son to priesthood, and his son became Thoma Ramban l.
 This Thoma Ramban l, learned the activities, miracles, and the good news from his father, who learned from the Apostle Thomas.
 He became a very faithful devotee of Apostle Thomas and Lord “Christ”.
 The community built a church in Chayal (Nilakkal), and he became the priest of the Church.

 Eventually, Thoma Ramban I started to educate his family’s future generations the lessons and teachings in a song format.
 He taught the traditions, practices, and customs to his family, and in turn, they passed on the same to their children.
-Finally, generations later, in AD 1601 another Maliakkal Ramban Thoma II documented those oral traditions, customs & practices.
+Finally, generations later, in AD 1601 another Maliakkal Ramban Thoma II documented those oral traditions, customs & practices (see video on the right).
 Today it is known as “Ramban Pattu’ or “Thoma Parvum”. (see Orthodox Christianity in India by Dr. C V Cherian).

 The words in the songs give an account of Thomas the Apostle's purported evangelical work in India in the First Century.